Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 Dinand Tinholt, Vice President and Global EU Account Director at Capgemini said: “Technology offers public administrations huge opportunities to create public value.
 It’s more than eGovernment – it’s about a digital strategy to deliver on those opportunities.
 A strategy that can also look forward to integrating new technologies such as Artificial Intelligence into public service delivery.”

 For more information or to download the report, visit: here

 More information about the digital agenda of the European Union can be found here: https://ec.europa.eu/digital-agenda/.

 A global leader in consulting, technology services and digital transformation, Capgemini is at the forefront of innovation to address the entire breadth of clients’ opportunities in the evolving world of cloud, digital and platforms.
-Building on its strong 50-year heritage and deep industry-specific expertise, Capgemini enables organizations to realize their business ambitions through an array of services from strategy to operations.
+Building on its strong 50-year heritage and deep industry-specific expertise, Capgemini enables organisations to realise their business ambitions through an array of services from strategy to operations.
 Capgemini is driven by the conviction that the business value of technology comes from and through people.
 It is a multicultural company of 200,000 team members in over 40 countries.
 The Group reported 2016 global revenues of EUR 12.5 billion.

 Visit us at www.capgemini.com.
 People matter, results count.